mikeyEcology/MLWIC/README.md

 This package identifies animal species in game camera images by implementing the Species Level model described in [Tabak et al.](https://www.biorxiv.org/content/early/2018/06/13/346809)

-*Note: At this point, `MLWIC` will only run on MacIntosh or Unix computers.
+*Note: At this point, `MLWIC` is not configured to run on Windows.
 You can attempt to use Windows, but Step 2 will require more work on your part.
 We hope to eventually optimize `MLWIC` for windows as well (see note below).
 If you do not already have it, you will need to install Anaconda <b>using the Python 2.7 version</b> found [here](https://www.anaconda.com/download/#macos).

 <b>Step 1: In R, install the `MLWIC` package</b>